autodesk-platform-services/aps-bim360-acc-reports/README.md

 ## Troubleshooting

-1. **Cannot see my BIM 360 or ACC projects**: Make sure to provision the Forge App Client ID within the BIM 360 or ACC Account, [learn more here](https://aps.autodesk.com/blog/bim-360-docs-provisioning-forge-apps).
+1. **Cannot see my BIM 360 or ACC projects**: Make sure to provision the APS App Client ID within the BIM 360 or ACC Account, [learn more here](https://tutorials.autodesk.io/#provision-access-in-other-products).
 This requires the Account Admin permission.

 2. **Cannot load Autodesk360 model**: In Autodesk360, the model is not translated by default until the end user loads the model one time in Autodesk360, or the developer posts job to translate.